101Pongo/SpatialPartitioning/README.md

 **Power-of-two sizes.** Regions are 1024 units, and octants halve each level.
 This means every subdivision boundary is always a whole number.
 It also makes the math clean — depth is just a log2 of the size ratio.

-**Value types.** Regions and Octants are structs, not classes.
+**Value types.** Regions, Octants, and Domains are all structs, not classes.
 They go in HashSets for the change tracking, so they need to be fast to hash and compare, and they shouldn't create garbage collection pressure.
 You can create a lot of these per frame without worrying about it.

 **Pull-based change tracking.** Instead of firing events when things change, the system just builds up sets of what was added and removed.
 Consumers check those sets when they're ready.
 This avoids allocations from delegates and lets each system decide when to process updates.